inBeat/inbeat-website/content/top-influencers/instagram/hair-dressers/united-states/_index.md

 ---
-title: Top 10 Hair Dressers Instagram Influencers In United States in 2023
+title: Top 10 Hair Dressers Instagram Influencers In United States In 2023
 description: >-
   Find top hair dressers Instagram influencers in United States in 2023.
-Most popular hashtags: #modernsalon #behindthechair #americansalon #crafthairdresser.
+Most popular hashtags: #hair #behindthechair #hairstyles.
 platform: Instagram
-hits: 127
+hits: 163
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: See the most popular Instagram accounts on inBeat.
-text_bottom: inBeat has 127 Instagram influencers like this in United States for you to pitch.
+text_bottom: Our search engine has 163 Instagram influencers like this in United States for you to collaborate.
 profiles:
   - username: "elieraadelie"
     fullname: >-